Visit

 Are you ADA-accessible?

 Yes, we are ADA-accessible.
 We are fully wheelchair accessible, so we encourage you to bring yours.
 P.S.
-We only have one wheelchair available for emergencies and on a first-come, first-serve basis.
+We only have one wheelchair available for emergencies and it is used on a first-come, first-serve basis.

-The Marietta Museum of Art & Whimsy is located on US 41, West of the Trail, in Sarasota, just north of Greater Downtown Sarasota, and is nestled between Whitaker Bayou and the Ringling College of Art & Design on Sarasota’s fabulous North Tamiami Trail.
+The Marietta Musem of Art & Whimsy is located on US 41, West of the Trail, in Sarasota just north of Greater Downtown Sarasota and is nestled between Whitaker Bayou and the Ringling College of Art & Design on Sarasota's fabulous North Tamiami Trail.